fabianschoeppach/nomad-UIBK-image/README.md

 git checkout --theirs .github/workflows/docker-publish.yml
 ```

-For detailed instructions on how to resolve the merge conflicts between different version we refer you to the latest template release [notes](https://github.com/FAIRmat-NFDI/nomad-distribution-template/releases/latest)
+For detailed instructions on how to resolve the merge conflicts between different version we refer you to the latest [template release notes](https://github.com/FAIRmat-NFDI/nomad-distribution-template/releases/latest).

 Once the merge conflicts are resolved you should add the changes and commit them